Duvey314/austin-green-energy-predictor/README.md

 # Database
 ---
 The database used for this project is a MongoDB Atlas database hosted on an AWS server.
 The historical weather data and renewable energy outputs (Mwh) have been cleaned and merged on a DateTime stamp before inerting the data into the database.
 The main database is the wind-solar-database, which houses two collections - a wind data collection and a solar data collection.
-These collections can be accessed using the PyMongo driver and a connection string along with a username and password.
+These collections can be accessed using the PyMongo driver and a connection string along with a username and password given to each member of the team.

 ## Schema
 - Insert Schema HERE